How To Improve Customer Focus: 6 Tips and Strategies

 This is our step-by-step guide to create a more customer-focused culture in your organization.

-Customer focus requires obsessive knowledge of what your customers need, and how to deliver.
-In 2007, after delivering close to one billion DVDs into customers’ mailboxes, Netflix realized their customers would prefer something different — inexpensive, simple-to-access, entertainment they could watch on demand.
-Netflix recognized they needed to be more customer-focused, even when it meant disrupting their own business model.
+In 2007, after delivering close to 1 billion DVDs into customers’ mailboxes, Netflix realized its customers would prefer something different — inexpensive, simple-to-access entertainment they could watch on demand.
+Netflix recognized it needed to be more customer focused, even when it meant disrupting its own business model.
+What is customer focus?
+Obsessive knowledge of both what your customers need, and how to deliver it.

-It was a smart move.
+For Netflix, it was a smart move.
 The company’s video streaming service not only proved to be hugely popular, it also changed how we consume television and movies altogether.
-Rival DVD rental business Blockbuster failed to adapt to meet the changing market, and the rest is history.
+Rival DVD rental business Blockbuster failed to adapt to meet the changing market.
+The rest is history.